TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-10-5G---Poco-M3-Pro.md

 fastboot flash system system-(prefix)*-arm64-ab-vanilla.img (change it to gsi file that you downloaded)
 ```

-If there's invalid sparse file at flashing system, just ignore
+If there's invalid sparse file at flashing system, just ignore.

 8. After that, we must flash vbmeta with the command below
 ```
 fastboot --disable-verity --disable-verification flash vbmeta (vbmeta.img mod or patch)